x8c8r/CLSN/README.md

 - [ ] Ui making

 Changelog: <br>
-### 0.1.2
+### 0.1.4
-- Added "Sprite" function(experimental)
-- Renamed "CLLSN" to "CLSN"
-- Learned how to write changelogs
+- Added "Create" Class with player functions (one for now)
+- Tweaked functions to be less input heavy and easier to use